Project-HINATA/segatools-banafix/doc/config/common.md

 Configure the location of the "Option" data mount point.
 This mount point is optional (hence the name, probably) and contains directories which contain minor over-the-air content updates.

+## `[openssl]`

+Enable or disable the application of the OpenSSL patch for Intel Gen 10 or newer CPUs.

+### `enable`

+Default: `1`

+Enable the patch automatically sets the OPENSSL_ia32cap variable in the user's environment table if the CPU meets the requirements.
+This setting must be enabled on PCs with Intel Gen 10 or newer CPUs to ensure the game runs properly, but it's ok to leave enabled on other CPUs since the patch will not run if the CPU requirements are not met.